dylan-turner25/Stochastic-Search-Variable-Selection-JAGS/README.md

-# JAGS-SSVS
+# Stochastic-Search-Variable-Selection-JAGS
-R script to apply stochastic search variable selection to a bayesian probit model
+R scripts to conduct stochastic search variable selection for a handful of model specification using "spike and slab" bayesian priors.